jeffThompson/CreativeProgramming2/Week04_Tracking/README.md

 * Or non-code processes: hand-drawn images, graphics created in Illustrator, photographs

 A technical aside: our brains are really good at seeing patterns and extracting objects using data from our eyes (about 30% of the cortex is used for visual processing, while only 8% for touch and 3% for hearing).
 You may at times find yourself frustrated that the computer glitches while tracking colors or identifying objects: remember how bananas it is that it can do this at all!

+*Above: "image segmentation," a process where the computer is able to do something your brain can do so easily: tell objects apart*

 ***